jiserra/Collection-Manager.pak/development.md

 ### Automatic Release

-After at least 1 release exists, you can run the `bump-version` workflow manually in the Github Actions tab.
-This workflow requires a MINUI_ACCESS_TOKEN environment variable to be set in the repository secrets.
+After at least 1 release exists, you can run the `RELEASE` workflow manually in the Github Actions tab.